 Of all the different culture starters I’ve tested Kinetic Culture delivered the fastest result.
 In my home, it usually takes two to three days for fermentation to take off.
 When it does I can see bubbles in the jars and some brine leaking out.
 Using Kinetic Culture bubbles developed in the jars the very next day.
 This may not improve the taste or texture, but it clearly shows how potent the probiotic bacteria in this starter are.
 This is important for a successful fermentation.

-After seven days of fermenting the jars in room temperature, I transferred the vegetables to the fridge and the next day we started consuming them.
+After seven days of fermenting the jars at room temperature, I transferred the vegetables to the fridge and the next day we started consuming them.
 The vegetables were nice and crunchy with a fresh, slightly acidic taste together with hot ginger.
 Really nice!
 This can be eaten together with almost any other food.
 I love to add fermented vegetables to my warm (not hot!) bone broth.

 One box containing 10 packets with 2 grams in each costs $33.
 That’s enough to make 20-quart jars (1 g/quart of vegetables).
 The average cost for Kinetic Culture when fermenting vegetables is around $1.65 per quart.
 This is not at all bad for a high-quality starter.
 Even if you consume fermented vegetables daily, one bottle of Kinetic Culture lasts for months.